-- 1. Change in the educational mission or objectives. - 2.
-Change in the location of the institution. - 3.
-Change in the legal status or form of control, or ownership, of the institution. - 4.
-Addition of instruction which represents a significant departure, in terms of curriculum content or method of delivery, from the curriculum as offered at the last on-site evaluation of the college of podiatric medicine. - 5.
-A change from clock hours to credit hours or vice versa. - 6.
-An increase or decrease in the length of the curriculum. - 7.
-Establishment of an additional location geographically apart from the main campus, including a branch campus. - 8.
-Contracting with a non-Title IV certified institution for greater than 25 percent of a college's educational program. - 9.
-Acquisition of any other institution or any program or location of another institution. - 10.
-Addition of a permanent location at which a teach-out is being conducted for students of another institution that has ceased operations before all students have completed their program of study. - 11.
-Addition of a branch campus.
+- 1. Substantial change in the established educational mission or objectives of the college. - 2.
+Change in the location of the institution - 3.
+Change in the legal status or form of control, or ownership, of the institution - 4.
+Addition of instruction which represents a significant departure, in terms of curriculum content or method of delivery, from the curriculum as offered at the last on-site evaluation of the college of podiatric medicine

+- 5. Change in the way student progress is measured, including whether progress is measured in clock hours or credit-hours, semesters, trimesters, or quarters, or uses time-based or non-time-based methods - 6.
+An increase or decrease in the length of the curriculum - 7.
+Contracting with a non-Title IV certified institution for greater than 25 and up to 50 percent of a college's educational program - 8.
+Acquisition of any other institution or any program or location of another institution - 9.
+Addition of a permanent location at which a teach-out is being conducted for students of another institution that has ceased operations before all students have completed their program of study - 10.
+Addition of a new location or branch campus/additional location